SitePen/dgrid/README.md

 Renders boolean values with a checkbox that can be checked and unchecked to indicate edit the value.

-<h2>grid-2.0/gridx/ColumnResizer</h2>
+<h2>ColumnResizer</h2>
-The ColumnResizer plugin from https://github.com/kriszyp/grid-2.0/tree/simple-plugin/gridx/modules can be used to add column resizing (via dragging) functionality.
+The ColumnResizer plugin from https://github.com/kriszyp/grid-2.0/tree/simple-plugin/gridx/modules *need to update path can be used to add column resizing (via dragging) functionality.

 <h2>DnD</h2>